Juanx65/ArtTRT/README.md

 * We are using a warm-up for 10% of the batches to achieve a better latency estimation.

-*  Latency shows the minimum / average / maximum time per batch after warm-up.
+* Latency-all shows the average and maximum time per batch after the warm-up, accounting for both CPU-GPU communication and model processing time.

+* Latency-model displays the average and maximum time per batch following the model's warm-up.

 * For every engine of int8 precision with different batch size created with build_trt, you need to delete the `cache` file for the script to create one new with the correct batch size, in the future this will have a flag to restore cache option.